Museum of Lower Engadine and the Romansh language in Scuol

 4 August 2021

 One key feature of Engadin culture (Kanton Graubünden) is the local language: Romansh.
-It is one of the oldest living European languages with roots in Rhaetian, Latin, Aleman, Italian, French, and German.
-The language was at risk of dying out around 100 years ago until several devotees resolved to ensure its survival in 1919.
+It is one of the oldest living European languages with roots in Rhaetian, Latin, Alemannic, Italian, French, and German.
+The language was on the verge of dying out around 100 years ago, but several devotees resolved to ensure its survival in 1919.

 In 1938, the Swiss people voted by a sizeable majority to make it the fourth national language.
 Romansh and its wide range of idioms are very much alive today.
-The exhibition in the Museum of Lower Engadin (Museum Engiadina bassa Scuol) presents the language and its idioms, including an e-guide with samples of the language you can listen to.
+The exhibition at the Museum of Lower Engadin (Museum Engiadina bassa Scuol) presents the language and its idioms, including an e-guide with audio samples of the language.

 (Source and further information: Museum d’Engiadina bassa Scuol)